localstack/docs/content/en/user-guide/tools/lambda-tools/debugging/index.md

 ```

 Note the `suspend=y` option here, it will delay code execution until debugger is
-attached to debgger server.
+attached to debugger server.
 If you want to change that simply switch to `suspend=n`.

 ### Configuring IntelliJ IDEA for remote JVM debugging